-“No, no, no,” I shook my head.
-I was far too intimidated to approach a woman whose intellect and wit could flatten me speechless in T-minus 2.
+“No, no, no.” I shook my head.
+I was too intimidated to approach a woman whose wit could flatten me in T-minus 2.
 So I didn’t.

-There is a chronology to this story, however—beginning with last night’s sold-out event at the CPL’s John Dutton Theater, where Mayor Nenshi introduced Margaret, punctuating his intro with a wide grin, “If you don’t know who Margaret Atwood is,” he said, “shouldn’t you be running for City Council in Toronto?”
-To which the audience burst into laughter.
+There is a chronology to this story, however—beginning with her sold-out event the night before, where Mayor Nenshi introduced Margaret, punctuating his intro with a beam, “If you don’t know who Margaret Atwood is,” he said, “shouldn’t you be running for City Council in Toronto?”

 Margaret, once on stage, threatened to zip Nenshi into a plush costume and take him back to Toronto claiming she’d ‘won’ him at darts.
 Eloquent as always, she delivered some backstory on her dystopian trilogy that began with Oryx & Crake in 2003, and read from the freshly-minted third installment, MaddAddam.
 A lively interview with CBC Radio’s Jim Brown evolved into a riveting discussion of science, the future, biology, genetic modifications, and potentials that surround the extinction of the human race.